createdbypete/createdbypete.com/source/_posts/articles/2014-02-02-ruby-on-rails-development-setup-for-mac-osx.md

 Bundler manages an application's dependencies, kind of like a shopping list of other libraries the application needs to work.
 If you're just starting out with Ruby on Rails you will soon see just how important and helpful this gem is.

+    gem install bundler

-Usually you would install this with `gem install bundler` but in the previous set we are making use of the [rbenv-default-gems](https://github.com/sstephenson/rbenv-default-gems) plugin to install bundler automatically for us whenever we install a new version of Ruby.
+We can also make use of the [rbenv-default-gems](https://github.com/sstephenson/rbenv-default-gems) plugin to install bundler automatically for us whenever we install a new version of Ruby.
+I had some trouble with this working on the first version of Ruby you install but any others seemed to go ok.

-You can add more default gems by altering this file:

 {% highlight bash %}
-open "$(brew --prefix rbenv)/default-gems"
+brew install rbenv-default-gems
+echo "bundler\n" >> "~/.rbenv/default-gems"
 {% endhighlight %}

 #### Skip rdoc generation